-An applicant appealing against the rejection or a responsible authority/interested party appealing against the grant of a premises licence has 21 days from receipt of the notice of decision from the licensing authority in which to make an appeal.
+An applicant appealing against the rejection or a responsible authority appealing against the transfer of a premises licence has 21 days from receipt of the notice of decision from the licensing authority in which to make an appeal.

-The appeal should be lodged with the magistrates' court that covers the area in which the premises are situated.
+The appeal should be lodged with the magistrates court that covers the area in which the premises are situated.